 - Put your daily web searches to work for pets with GoodSearch.com, a search engine that donates around a penny per search to the cause of your choice.
 Just pick a charity or add your own to their database of thousands and search away as you normally would – those pennies really add up!

 - Tell your favorite shelter or rescue about the Through a Dog’s Ear Shelter Program, which offers a free 2-CD set of clinically tested classical piano music to animal shelters and dog rescues.
 Research has demonstrated that the psychoacoustically designed classical piano arrangements on the Through a Dog’s Ear CDs induced calmness in 70 percent of dogs in shelters or kennels and 85 percent of dogs in households.
 To qualify, the shelter or rescue must be a non-profit facility that temporarily houses five or more dogs for adoption or placement that has a music system of moderate quality or better.

 - Clean out your linen closet this weekend.
 Do you need all of those extra towels?
 And how about those blankets and comforters that you no longer use?
 Probably not.
 Make space in your linen closet and keep pets in shelters warm and cozy this winter.
 Donate your gently used goods to your local shelter or rescue and they’ll be greatly appreciated.

 Find more ways to help shelter and rescue pets and support animal welfare causes in Woof Report’s Lend a Paw Tip Archives.

 If you need more ideas how you can help pets in shelters and rescues….for instance, 100 ideas, read this quick list of 100 low cost or free ways to help shelter and rescue dogs, and see how easy it is!

-Marty, the handsome sweetie pictured above, is a Beagle/Dachshund mix available for adoption from Muttville in the San Francisco Bay Area.
-Learn more about him at petfinder.
+Tracy, the sweetie pictured above, is a Spitz/Collie mix available for adoption in the San Francisco Bay Area.
+Learn more about her at petfinder.